lvalentin/help/app/_console/en/website-settings.md

 ## The general panel

+The general panel helps you enter a URL for the website to check and a few other options.

 ![Check my Website console settings general panel](/assets/img/fullsize/en/console/website-settings/general.png)

+- The `Creation Time` can't be modified of course.
+This is the date and time the check wa created.
+- The `URL`
+- The Ìnterval`
+- The `Tags` setting helps you classify your websites by words.

 ### The general panel in advanced mode

+Four new settings appear in the general panel in advanced mode.

 ![Check my Website console settings advanced general panel](/assets/img/fullsize/en/console/website-settings/advanced-general.png)

+- `HTTP Method`
+- `Parameters`
+- `Headers`
+- `Body`

 ## The locations panel

+The locations panel makes it easy to choose locations from where the checks will be executed.
+On Check my Website, checks are done in parrallel on these locations.

+The maximum number of locations you can choose depends on the subscription level you have with the service.
+Check the [plans](/http://www.checkmy.ws/en/pricing/) to see available options.

 ![Check my Website console settings locations panel](/assets/img/fullsize/en/console/website-settings/locations.png)